- When will my job start running?

 The Research Computing clusters and storage systems are unavailable due to routine maintenance from approximately 6 AM to 2 PM on the second Tuesday of every month (please mark your calendar).
-If the runtime limit of your job submission extends into the maintenance period then the scheduler will not start the job until after maintenance is complete since the job would have to be killed when the clusters go down at 6 AM.
+If the runtime limit of your job submission extends into the maintenance period then the scheduler will not start the job until after maintenance is complete.
+This is because the job would have to be killed when the clusters go offline.
 Submitted jobs will have a status of "PD" for pending with the reason being "(ReqNodeNotAvail, Reserved for maintenance)".
-Leave your job in the queue and it will run as expected after maintenance.
-In some cases it may be useful to lower the requested runtime limit so that the job completes before the scheduled downtime of 6 AM on the second Tuesday of the month.
+Leave your job in the queue and it will run as expected after the maintenance period.
+In some cases it may be useful to lower the requested runtime limit so that the job can finish before the clusters go offline at 6 AM on the second Tuesday of the month.

 Yes.
 This is true on every large cluster.
 Most of the funding for the clusters comes from individual research groups and entire academic departments.
 Members of these groups get priority when a given cluster is operating at capacity.
 When there are idle nodes then all users are equal.
 Run the sshare command to see which groups have the largest priority.
 For instance, on Tiger, sshare shows that astro, cbe, chem, eac, geo, geoclim, mae and mueller all have large shares.
 Most users are in the public account which gets a small number of shares.
 This leads to lower effective job priorities for these users when the cluster is busy.

 If you try to run multiple jobs with a time limit of less than 1 hour each, you will find that at most two of them run while the others are queued with "QOSMaxJobsPerUserLimit".
-What's happening is that the jobs are landing in the test queue where the maximum number of jobs is 2 per user.
+The explanation is that the jobs are landing in the test queue where the maximum number of jobs is either 1 or 2 per user.
 Run the "qos" command to see this.
-However, this is the one scenario where users are allowed to lie to the scheduler.
-Just set the time limit of your jobs to 62 minutes and you will be able to run more jobs at once since the jobs will land in a different QoS.
-Outside of this case you should always use an accurate value for the time limit.
-Be sure to include extra time for safety since the job will be killed if it does not finish before the limit is reached.
+The solution is to set the time limit of your jobs to 62 minutes and then you will be able to run more jobs at once since the jobs will land in a different QoS.
+Outside of this case you should always use an accurate value for the time limit (with some extra time included for safety).

 Not really.
 TigerCPU and Stellar were designed for parallel jobs that require multiple nodes.
-The scheduler on these clusters has been configured to give serial or single-node jobs the lowest priority.
+Serial and single-node jobs on TigerCPU are assigned to the serial partition.
+Jobs on Stellar that allocate less than half of a node (<48 cores) are assigned to the serial partition.
+The scheduler on these clusters has been configured to give jobs in the serial partition the lowest priority.
+This means that jobs in the serial partition will only run when the scheduler cannot start a multinode job.
 In some cases, squeue will classify the reason that the small job is pending as (Nodes required for job are DOWN, DRAINED or reserved for jobs in higher priority partitions).
 This is indicating that the required resources are being used for large jobs.
 Your serial or single-node job will eventually run, however.
 If your code is GPU-enabled then it is perfectly fine run serial or single-node GPU jobs on TigerGPU.
 There is no priority penalty in such cases.